 your yard to a children's play area, a treehouse, a trampoline, a

 Building a patio is one of many good backyard projects, and features such as waterfalls and built-in grills can be both convenient and beautiful.

-Design your edible garden with comfort in mind: smooth paths, railings for steps, and frequent places to sit and rest.
+Design your edible garden with comfort in mind: smooth paths, railings for steps, and frequent places to sit.